Sean Penn: Armenia

 In October 2020, Penn tweeted support for Armenia in the Nagorno-Karabakh war between Armenia and Azerbaijan.
 He also criticized Turkey's involvement in the conflict and close Turkey–United States ties and simultaneously endorsed Joe Biden in the 2020 US presidential election.
 Penn said, "Armenians are being slaughtered by Trump pal Erdogan with weapons WE provided.
 THIS is NOT America!
 Biden for America's new birth!".

 Ukraine

 In 2022, Penn visited Ukraine to film a documentary about the Russian invasion of that country.
 Penn attended press briefings in Kyiv, met with officials and spoke to journalists and military personnel about the Russian invasion.
 On February 25, 2022, Penn said, "If we allow it [Ukraine] to fight alone, our soul as America is lost."

 Penn also praised the response from the Ukrainian government and its citizens.
 As Penn and his team prepared to leave Ukraine, they abandoned their car and walked with their luggage for miles to the Polish border.
 Russia is sanctioning Penn over his Ukraine support.

 In Kyiv in November 2022, Penn lent an Oscar statuette to President Zelenskyy, saying, "This is for you.
 It's just a symbolic silly thing...When you win, bring it back to Malibu."
 Zelensky, in turn, awarded Penn the Ukrainian Order of Merit.

+In March 2026, he visited Ukraine for the fifth time, choosing to be there instead of attending the Academy Awards ceremony, where he had been named a winner for his role in One Battle After Another.
+During his stay, he received a symbolic Oscar-like metal statuette, crafted from the material of a railway car that had been damaged during shelling in Ukraine.